Personal Finances

 Personal Budgeting

 Budgeting is like the backbone of personal finance.
 It's essentially a plan for how you'll allocate your income towards various expenses, savings, and investments.
 Creating a budget involves tracking your income, listing your expenses (both fixed and variable), and making sure your spending aligns with your financial goals.
-It helps you stay organized, avoid overspending, and prioritize your financial objectives.
+It helps you stay organized, avoid overspending, and to prioritize your financial objectives.

 Saving